Bride of Christ

 The word Greek word ‘krino’ (Strongs 2919) translated as ‘judged’ not only means to pronounce judgment but also to govern or rule.
 It is possible that Isaiah 65:20 indicates a period of time for each person to prove themselves during the creation of the new Jerusalem, “… for, behold, I create Jerusalem a rejoicing, and her people a joy.
 And I will rejoice in Jerusalem, and joy in my people: and the voice of weeping shall be no more heard in her, nor the voice of crying.
 There shall be no more thence an infant of days, nor an old man that hath not filled his days: for the child shall die an hundred years old; but the sinner being an hundred years old shall be accursed.”
 (Isaiah 65:18-20).
 This does not mean that the Great White Throne Judgment period is only one hundred years long, but rather indicates that each person will get sufficient time to make the changes necessary for eternal life.
 It is possible that successive generations may be resurrected in order, however this point is open to debate.

-Mercifully those who have not previously done so will have access to God’s Spirit and the opportunity for salvation before a judgment is pronounced on their lives.
+Mercifully those who have not previously had access to God’s Spirit will be given the opportunity for salvation before a judgment is pronounced on their lives.
 This is what was preached to Abraham all those thousands of years ago, “And the scripture, foreseeing that God would justify the heathen through faith,preached before the gospel unto Abraham, saying, In thee shall all nations be blessed.”
 (Galatians 3:8, see also Genesis 12:3).

 Bride of Christ